Wizards - the ideas

 After you've made an MP3 file for each call, start up RuedaMaticEditor.
 Select your new scheme on the top nav bar.
 You will see the Dashboard tab shows a list of calls that haven't been entered into the program.
 Go to the Moves tab, and start adding each one of them.

-Then they are available for all songs in that scheme.
+When you add moves in the Moves tab, then they are available for all songs in that scheme.

 What's so hard about being a Wizard?